 The weekly planner is a colorful planning board for one child, from about 3 to 10 years.
 The planning board comes with basic set of 80 magnets with icons.
 The round magnets are provided with simple illustrations that symbolize different activities or people, such as going to school, day off, mum, dad, sports, swimming lessons, gaming, staying, NSO, babysitter.
 The blank magnets are for self-recording, the 'picture frame' for pasting a passport photo.
 There is also a magnet with an arrow that you can stick above today.
-The board can be written on with a whiteboard marker.
-The size is slightly larger than an A4.

 Contents of the box:

 One magnetic planning board (24 x 30 cm)